How To Care For Horse Legs & Keep Your Horse Sound

 If galloping is required, some strong canter and/or galloping a short distance helps to increase blood flow and mobility of the body.

-The main reason for using boots or bandages is for protection of the legs from knocks.
+The main reason for using boots or bandages is to protect the legs from knocks.

 A boot or bandage can NOT realistically offer support to the limb of a horse.

-Note that if a horse continually causes damage to itself while exercising there may be an issue with lameness and/or shoeing that requires veterinary attention.
+Note that if a horse continually causes damage to itself while exercising there may be an issue with lameness and/or shoeing that requires veterinary or farrier attention.

-It is thought that repeated elevation of temperature in the tendons and ligaments can lead to breakdown of these fibres, contributing to a bowed tendon.
+It is thought that repeated elevation of temperature in the tendons and ligaments can lead to the breakdown of these fibers, contributing to a bowed tendon.

 There are a number of issues with using boots and bandages:

 - air is not passing over your horse’s leg so there is no active cooling as your horse moves, so the leg heats up;

 - they must be properly fitted to prevent rubbing;